OMNI-SLO-Monitoring/Prometheus-Alert-Converter/README.md

 [GET]

-At `http://localhost:3900/get-sample` you receive an Array of example LogMessages converted of sample-alert.json.
+At `http://localhost:3900/get-sample` you receive an Array of example LogMessages converted from sample-alert.json.

 At `http://localhost:3900/send-sample` you receive a resolved Message if the Alerts from sample-alert.json are converted correctly and send to the Queue.